geraldneale/py-chialisp-inner_outer/README.md

 Use
 ---

-Run the driver using python interactive mode.
+Run the driver in python interactive mode.

 ```
 $ python3 -i driver.py